wjones127/Math442-HW1/README.md

 on performance.
 It will be interesting to see whether this effect persists in the C and assembly implementations.

+### Question 2: C-float benchmarks

+The shell script `testc.sh` is designed to run the C function in a loop testing various numbers of iterations and input sizes.
+You can save a CSV file of the results by entering `./testc.sh > c_test_data.csv` into the shell.

 ![Comparison of C optimizations](https://raw.githubusercontent.com/wjones127/Math442-HW1/master/c_code/c_optimizations.png)

 Here we can see that optimization level of the compiler doesn't have a significant effect on performance of the program.
 Here we see greater variance in run time with greater input size.

+### Question 3: C-double benchmarks
+We benchmarked the c-double program using the same techniques as used in the c-float benchmarks

 ![Comparison of types in C](https://raw.githubusercontent.com/wjones127/Math442-HW1/master/c_code/c_type.png)

-We also see that in our test there wasn't a significant difference between using float or double in our program, at least in terms of speed.
+We see that in our test there wasn't a significant difference in speed between using float or double in our program.

-## Running the Benchmarks

-We used a variety of methods to do the benchmarks, mainly to try out different tools.
-We created CSVs of data, with multiple observations for each combination of iteration counts and input sizes.

-We use R with ggplot2 to create plots to show the data.

-### The Python Test

-The test is run using the python script `python_code/find-times.py`.
-It creates a csv file with the data.

 ### The C Test